Sorbs: Traditions

-The festive costume of the Bautzen–Kamenz complex includes a white linen blouse with short sleeves and a round neckline, a black woolen overskirt, and a woolen underskirt.
-The overskirt is sewn to a bodice, which is either laced or buttoned.
-The headwear of the Bautzen–Kamenz complex consists of a black cap from which two long black ribbons hang down to the knees.
-The headwear common in the Spreewald region is distinguished by its broad wings.
-Mourning attire, typically black, is combined with a white headdress.
+Sorbian folk costumes vary greatly by region.
+Some older women still wear them daily, while younger women usually only wear them on major feast days, such as the Corpus Christi (Fronleichnam) celebration, when the bridesmaid's costume (družka) is worn.

 A Shrove Tuesday festival Zapust is the most popular tradition of the Sorbs, deeply linked to the working life of the community.
 Traditionally, festivities would last one week ahead of the spring sowing of the fields and would feature traditional dress, parade and dancing.

-Egg decorating (pisanici) is a Slavic Easter tradition maintained by Sorbs since the 17^{th} century.
+Egg decorating (pisanici) is a Slavic Easter tradition maintained by Sorbs since the 17th century.